OLED: Other color patterning approaches

 Transfer-printing is an emerging technology to assemble large numbers of parallel OLED and AMOLED devices efficiently.
 It takes advantage of standard metal deposition, photolithography, and etching to create alignment marks commonly on glass or other device substrates.
 Thin polymer adhesive layers are applied to enhance resistance to particles and surface defects.
 Microscale ICs are transfer-printed onto the adhesive surface and then baked to fully cure adhesive layers.
 An additional photosensitive polymer layer is applied to the substrate to account for the topography caused by the printed ICs, reintroducing a flat surface.
 Photolithography and etching removes some polymer layers to uncover conductive pads on the ICs.
 Afterwards, the anode layer is applied to the device backplane to form the bottom electrode.
 OLED layers are applied to the anode layer with conventional vapor deposition, and covered with a conductive metal electrode layer.
 As of 2011 transfer-printing was capable to print onto target substrates up to 500 mm × 400 mm.
 This size limit needs to expand for transfer-printing to become a common process for the fabrication of large OLED/AMOLED displays.

 Experimental OLED displays using conventional photolithography techniques instead of FMMs have been demonstrated, allowing for large substrate sizes (as it eliminates the need for a mask that needs to be as large as the substrate) and good yield control.
+Visionox has announced the use of photolithography for depositing OLED emissive materials.

 Thin-film transistor backplanes

 For a high resolution display like a TV, a thin-film transistor (TFT) backplane is necessary to drive the pixels correctly.
-As of 2019, low-temperature polycrystalline silicon (LTPS) – TFT is widely used for commercial AMOLED displays.
+As of 2019, low-temperature polycrystalline silicon (LTPS) – TFT is widely used for commercial AMOLED displays due to its superior current handling capacity over amorphous silicon (a-Si) TFTs.
 LTPS-TFT has variation of the performance in a display, so various compensation circuits have been reported.
 Due to the size limitation of the excimer laser used for LTPS, the AMOLED size was limited.
 To cope with the hurdle related to the panel size, amorphous-silicon/microcrystalline-silicon backplanes have been reported with large display prototype demonstrations.
 An indium gallium zinc oxide (IGZO) backplane can also be used.
+Large OLED displays usually use AOS (amporphous oxide semiconductor) TFT transistors instead, also called oxide TFTs and these are usually based on IGZO.

+Many AMOLED displays use LTPO TFT transistors.
+These transistors offer stability at low refresh rates, and variable refresh rates, which allows for power saving displays that do not show visual artifacts.